oman276/moonshot-jam-2020/README.md

 ~~~~

-This game was developed on and off for about a month (November 1st to November 29th) for the Game Off 2020 Jam hosted by Github.
+This game was developed for about a month (November 1st to November 29th) for the Game Off 2020 Jam hosted by Github.
 I used C# and the Unity game engine
 to develop the game.

 As opposed to my previous games, MOO-NSHOT was made during the school year, where I had other priorities beyond just making the game.
 In order to ensure I could complete the game